localStorage, Cookies, Fetch, AbortController

 localStorage, sessionStorage

-Web storage objects localStorage and sessionStorage allow to save key/value pairs in the browser.
+Web storage objects localStorage and sessionStorage allow saving key/value pairs in the browser.

-• Unlike cookies, web storage objects are not sent to server with each request.
+- Web storage objects are not sent to the server with each request.
 Because of that, we can store much more.
-Most modern browsers allow at least 5 megabytes of data (or more) and have settings to configure that.
+Most modern browsers allow at least 5 megabytes of data (or more).

 Both storage objects provide the same methods and properties: